nim-lang/Nim/doc/backends.md

 The name `NimMain` can be influenced via the `--nimMainPrefix:prefix` switch.
 Use `--nimMainPrefix:MyLib` and the function to call is named `MyLibNimMain`.

+When compiling to static or dynamic libraries, they don't call destructors of global variables as normal Nim programs would do.
+A C API `NimDestroyGlobals` is provided to call these global destructors.

 ### Nim invocation example from C